-This amendment deletes the requirement added in the 2012 IRC that an exterior door be provided at the top of a stairway enclosed by breakaway walls and providing access to a dwelling located in a Coastal A Zone or Zone V special flood hazard area and elevated on piers or piles.
+This amendment deletes the requirement added in the 2015 IRC that an exterior door be provided at the top of a stairway enclosed by breakaway walls and providing access to a dwelling located in a Coastal A Zone or Zone V special flood hazard area and elevated on piers or piles.
 While having a door at the top of such a stair may be good practice, the additional requirements associated with it being an exterior door are overly conservative, particularly if the door at the bottom of the enclosed stair is also an exterior door.
-By requiring compliance with all of the requirements of Section R609, the specified door would need to have a design pressure rating consistent with the design wind speed for the site, the door frame would need to be stiffened to resist the loads from such a door, proper anchorage of the door to the frame would need to be provided, and the door opening would need head, jamb, and sill flashing.
+By requiring compliance with all of the requirements of Section R609, the specified door would need to have a design pressure rating consistent with the design wind speed for the site, the door to the frame would need to be provided, and the door opening would need head, jamb, and sill flashing.
 The minimum added cost to provide a standard exterior door with flashing in lieu of a standard interior door is around \$300; a hurricane wind-rated door would add an additional \$200-\$300 to the minimum costs.